Top 7 WhatsApp Problems with iOS 14/13.7 and Solutions

 Fix 1: Make sure you have a stable connection

 First of all, you need to make sure that the internet connection is stable and working.
 Launch Safari and try to load a page to check it.
-Also, if you are outside your home network, then you need to turn on the “Data Roaming” feature.
+If you are outside your home network, you need to turn on the “Data Roaming” feature.
 Go to your phone’s cellular data settings and turn the Data Roaming option on.

 Fix 2: Turn on/off the Airplane mode